 As we can see, the web of related parties based on ‘personal’ relationships can be wide.
-In practice no one is able to identify close family members except for the person in question, therefore these persons are asked by the reporting entity to declare whether their close family members as defined by IAS 24 made any transactions with the reporting entity.
-Moreover, the above list is non-exhaustive and an entity may identify that e.g. a brother of a director who runs a business is also a related party.
+In practice, no one is able to identify close family members except for the person in question, therefore these persons are usually asked by the reporting entity to declare whether their close family members as defined by IAS 24 carried out any transactions with the reporting entity.
+Moreover, the above list is non-exhaustive and an entity may identify e.g. a brother of a director as a related party.

 Example: parties related through persons